407-610-2417

 Common Mistakes to Avoid in Keyword Research

 We all want to target the right keywords, but sometimes we make choices that can set us back.
-From choosing keywords for SEO with the highest volume to overlooking search intent, these pitfalls can waste your time and effort.
-So let’s take a look at these mistakes to help you avoid them in your strategy:
+For example, chasing the highest search volume or ignoring search intent.
+These mistakes often waste time and effort.
+Let’s go through a few of them so you can avoid them in your keyword strategy.

 Ignoring Search Intent and Relevance

-One of the mistakes businesses most frequently make regarding keyword strategy is not paying attention to the search intent behind the keywords.
-As we mentioned, understanding why users are searching for something and what they actually hope to find is very important for ranking well on Google.
+One of the mistakes businesses most frequently make regarding keyword strategy is not paying attention to the Google search intent behind the keywords.
+As we mentioned, understanding why users are searching for something and what they actually hope to find is very important for ranking well on Google or other search engines.

 For example, take the keyword “best pizza recipes.”
 Users who search for this phrase are likely interested in cooking instructions rather than places to order pizza.
 In other words, your content has to correspond with the user’s intent.
-Otherwise, it won’t rank in top positions
+Otherwise, it won’t rank in the top positions.

 Overemphasizing High-Volume Keywords